NBISweden/teaching_literature_club/README.md

 in which we read literature regarding teaching.

 - Goal: read and discuss literature on teaching
+- Frequency: monthly
-- Frequency: monthly, in the third week of the month
+- Day: third Wednesday of the month, from 9:00-9:55
 - Duration: 55 minutes
 - Meeting type: online-only
 - Zoom room to meet: [https://bit.ly/tlc_room](https://bit.ly/tlc_room)